B-Jones-RFD/sppyte/README.md

 #### List(name, site)

-Create a list connection directly.
+Create a list connection.
+Useful alternative when you only need to interact with a single list.

 **Parameters**
 - __name__ (str): SharePoint list name